theTrackSuitDev/theTrackSuitDev/README.md

 ## Hi there, I'm Miroslav!

 I am a former legal professional with experience in criminal law and penal procedures.
-Now storming the programming world by learning to actively code with various JavaScript frameworks.
+Now exploring the programming world by learning to code with various JavaScript frameworks and libraries.

 ## Good to know:
 Just making things work is not enough for me!
 I constantly grind to make my code simple, robust and maintainable.
-Whether I manage to is another topic, but at least I try and I want to.

-I am passionte about backend developent and I think I have a natural interest in architectures.
-I am coping fine with frontend developent too but it's a bit annoying at times.
+I am passionate about backend development and interested in architectures.
+I am coping fine with frontend development too, tho it's a bit annoying at times.

 ---